Pedro-V/prog-problems/uva/README.md

 doesn't seem to send verification emails for new registrations, which disables solution submission.

-However, it has a very rich set of problems, and there's a workaround around the aforementioned issue.
+However, it has a very rich set of problems, and there's a workaround for the aforementioned issue.
 It consists of using [Virtual Judge](https://vjudge.net/) to submit to UVa problems.